Intelligence Dashboards

 Your dashboard needs at least one model; the **Model Viewer** widget provides that data to every other widget.
 The

-model viewer displays your 3D model; a **Dual viewer** widget lets you compare two models side by side.
+model viewer displays your 3D model; a **Dual viewer** widget lets you compare two models with a swipe/slider

 In dashboards, each data source has a 1:1 relationship with a model loaded via a model viewer.
 Model-less data